-The Society of Homeopaths is the largest organisation registering professional homeopaths in the UK.
-Established in 1978, they are also the longest standing body representing homeopaths.
+The Society of Homeopaths is the largest organisation of registered professional homeopaths in the UK.
+Established in 1978 they are also the longest-standing body representing homeopaths.

 The School of Homeopathy's home study course was the first ever distance learning course to achieve The Society of Homeopaths 'full recognition' status in 2018 (gaining the maximum 4 year term) and 'conditional recognition' status in 2014.
 Recognition of our home study programme is a true mark of quality and demonstrates that no matter which study method students choose they are assured of the same high quality programme.

 Further information about registration for UK residents may be found here.